survivejs/site/pages/blog/157-dss-interview.md

 By compiling CSS to atomic classes, DSS allows me to write as many declarations as I want without penalizing the size of the final bundle.
 So I get to write the CSS I already know, e.g., `margin-top: 25px` and a compiler makes sure that it is compiled to atomic CSS and deduped if there are multiple occurrences of that declaration.
 It is a win-win situation.

-Ah, and you also get deterministic styles resolution. 🕶
+Ah, and you also get deterministic style resolution. 🕶

 ## Why did you develop _DSS_?

-Mainly because I use CSS Modules at work and I am a bit frustrated about the fact that you can still write overly specific CSS selectors and if you import the CSS files in the wrong order you can easily screw up your application (👋 cascade).
+Mainly because I use CSS Modules at work and I am a bit frustrated about the fact that you can still write overly specific CSS selectors.
+If you import the CSS files in the wrong order, you can easily screw up your application (👋 cascade).

-In addition to that with atomic CSS your application bundle size grows, i.e., at some point, you can keep adding CSS, but the file size of your CSS bundle won't change (increase).
+In addition to that with atomic CSS your application bundle size grows logarithmically, i.e., at some point, you can keep adding CSS, but the file size of your CSS bundle won't change (increase).

 In the end, I wanted to bring some of the good ideas from CSS-in-JS to static CSS land (and make Alex Russell happy).